Your Oregon will is the starting point for your estate plan

-- Allocate your property and assets: A will allows you to establish which members of your family or community will have access to your possessions including property and accounts.
-If you do not have a legal will in place, the courts may decide who these items go to during the probate process.
-If you have valuable assets like a family home, or inheritance that you want to go to your spouse or children, it is imperative to create a will.
+- Allocate your property and assets.
+A will establishes which members of your family or community will have access to your possessions, including property and accounts.
+If you do not have a legal will in place?
+The courts may decide who these items go to during the probate process.
+It is imperative to create a will especially to account for valuable assets, like a family home, or inheritance that you want to go to your spouse or children, .

-- Appoint a guardian for minor children: If you have children under the age of eighteen, a will gives you the opportunity to appointment a guardian to care for them in your absence.
-Since you know who is most qualified to care for your kids, it is vital to include this as a provision in your will.
+- Appoint a guardian for minor children.
+Do you have children under the age of 18?
+A will gives you the opportunity to appointment a guardian to care for them in your absence.
+You know who you want to care for your kids.
+It’s vital to include this as a provision in your will.

-- Protect your business from dissolution: Sadly, many businesses that are privately or family-owned fail after the owner has passed, due to a lack of estate planning.
-If you want your business to succeed after you are gone, you should appoint a co-owner or family member in your will to act in your place and run the business.
+- Protect your business from dissolution.
+Sadly, many businesses that are privately or family-owned fail after the owner has passed.
+Why?
+A lack of estate planning left no clear wishes or person in charge.
+Use your will to appoint a co-owner or family member to act in your place and run the business.